 Sunrise and Sunset

 The best spots to see amazing sunsets in Jersey are on the west coast, including La Corbiere Lighthouse, St Ouen’s Bay and Grosnez Castle.
-In Guernsey, the best sunset spots in Guernsey include Grand Rocques Fort, Lihou Island and Cobo Bay, but there are plenty more to explore!

 The Shopping